HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ### Dimension support

-Some file formats will only support a certain number of dimensions.
-For example, .png and .jpg only support 2D images, while .tiff can support images with many more dimensions.
+Some file formats will only support certain dimensions e.g. 2D, 3D, a specific number of channels...
+For example, .png and .jpg only support 2D images (either grayscale or RGB), while .tiff can support images with many more dimensions (including any number of channels, time, 2D and 3D etc.).

 ### Metadata support